Phreak87/Awesome_JS_Filetypes/README.md

 # Awesome_JS_Filetypes

 Awesome list of open source (not commercial!)
 Javascript Web-Frontend Librarys for handling different filetypes directly in the Browser.
+This means that the files should never leave the own webserver.
 Please extend this list if you miss something.

 ## Browser-native handlings (you don´t need Javascript, no Browser plugins!)